-That peace of mind is a big reason people spring for an extended car warranty when they go car shopping.
+While buying a used car is often a smart financial decision, some consumers don’t want to sacrifice peace of mind by purchasing a car that’s been owned by someone else.
+That peace of mind is also a big reason car buyers decide to purchase an extended car warranty when they go car shopping.
 Extended warranties are exactly what they sound like - an extension of the factory warranty that comes standard with every new car sold today.
 For a single one-time fee, you can extend your coverage for a few years beyond when the normal auto warranty expires.

-It's a tempting offer, one that looks even better when the cost of it gets when rolled into a monthly payment.
+It's a tempting offer, one that looks even better when the cost of it gets rolled into a monthly payment with your car loan.
 For a few dollars more a month, why shouldn't a car buyer splurge on it?
-But there's more to it than that.
-Many buyers of these warranties eventually realize they spent more on the warranty than they got out of it.

-You'll want all the facts before you make any decisions about getting an extended warranty.
-To help, we've gathered up the facts you'll need to know before deciding to buy an extended car warranty.
+You'll want a full understanding before you make any decisions about getting an extended warranty.
+To help, we've gathered up the facts to help you decide if extended car warranties are worth it.

 What is an Extended Car Warranty?An extended warranty - also known as a vehicle service contract - is an agreement brokered between you and the warranty provider over who pays for car repair costs to your vehicle during a stated window of time.